latcraft/event-manager/README.md

 2. **Automated:** Generate event cards using the following task:

         gradlew publishCardsOnS3

+    Or the following `/craftbot` command:

+        /craftbot publish cards

     Cards will be generated on AWS S3 share.
 Links to the cards will be published inside `#craftbot` channel in Slack.

     > **WARNING:** It is a responsibility of the event lead to share cards at convenient times on social networks.